lfit/itpol/linux-workstation-security.md

 ## Severity levels

-The items in the checklist include the severity level, which we hope will help guide your decision:
+The items in each checklist include the severity level, which we hope will help guide your decision:

 - _(CRITICAL)_ items should definitely be high on the consideration list.